tlarson91119/portfolio/README.md

 # portfolio
-Collection of images and documentation I've accumulated throughout my studies.
+### A collection of images and documentation I've accumulated throughout my studies.

 <h3>Introduction</h3>
 I've been studying various areas of information technology over the last few years and